-When the policy is applied on the target machine, the user profile will be created in /etc/ apparmor.d/adsys/users/admin@domain.com.
+When the policy is applied on the target machine, the user profile will be created in /etc/apparmor.d/adsys/users/admin@domain.com.

 The user profile doesn't accomplish anything on its own until it is included in a system-wide profile definition.
-We recommend including the entire users directory in the profile declaration, as evidenced by the official pam\apparmor documentation.
+We recommend including the entire users directory in the profile declaration, as evidenced by the official pam_apparmor documentation.

-It is also recommended to define a DEFAULT subprofile as part of the system-wide profiles to ensure pam\apparmor has a profile to switch to as a last resort if it cannot find a profile for the user.
+It is also recommended to define a DEFAULT subprofile as part of the system-wide profiles to ensure pam_apparmor has a profile to switch to as a last resort if it cannot find a profile for the user.

 '''

 /usr/bin/su {

 ...

 include "users"

 ^DEFAULT {

-capability dac_override,

-capability setgid,

-capability setuid,

-/etc/default/su r,

-'''

-(continues on next page)
+(continues on next page) '''